vbuterin/pybitcointools/README.md

 * Easily gather unspents and broadcast transactions based on a mnemonic
 * Desktop GUI for easy creation, signing and broadcasting of raw transactions
 * Seed-based multi-crypto wallet

-Contributions:
-* Needs to be tested: Live network transactions for Bitcoin Cash, Litecoin, Dash and Dogecoin.
-* Anyone know a working Dogecoin testnet explorer?

 ### Advantages: